 - One Authorized Adult for every 10 Minors ages 15 to 17.

 - One Authorized Adult for every 10 Minors ages 9 to 14;

 - One Authorized Adult for every 12 Minors ages 15 to 17.

 For Minor’s restroom breaks, Authorized Adults should use discretion based upon the activity location.
 For example, if restrooms are not conveniently located nearby, the Authorized Adult should not allow any one Minor to leave to use the restroom.
 It is suggested that a Minor be paired with another Minor (preferably identifying as the same gender if disclosed or known).
 An Authorized Adult may also escort one or more Minors to a restroom, but should wait outside the restroom area.

-For all Emerson College’s programs involving Minors, the Program Administrator distributes to all Authorized Adults and Key Personnel instructions for completion of an online training program (program link and instructions are provided by the Office of Human Resources to the Program Administrator).
+For all Emerson College’s programs involving Minors, the Program Administrator distributes to all Authorized Adults and Key Personnel instructions for completion of an Online training via Edurisk.
+Register and choose "Protecting Children: Identifying and Reporting Sexual Misconduct".

 All Authorized Adults and Key Personnel must complete the training prior to the start of the program.